 Parent Assistance and Volunteering

 St Columba Anglican School works in partnership with our families to give our students care and attention to assist in the development of their confidence - one of the foundations for learning success.
-An effective education is only achieved in partnership with the home.
-SCAS has an active school community and warmly welcomes the involvement of parents and carers in classroom, sport, co-curricular and community activities and programs.
+Effective education is only achieved in partnership with the home.
+SCAS has an active school community and warmly welcomes the involvement of parents and carers in the classroom, sports, co-curricular and community activities and programs.
 Active parent groups, such as the Parents and Friends Association, work to support the school and raise money for many important and worthwhile facilities.
-In Primary School, Grandparents' Day is held each year where grandparents are invited to spend the morning in their grandchild's class.
+In Primary School, Grandparents and VIP Day is held each year where grandparents are invited to spend the morning in their grandchild's class.

 Volunteering at the School

 St Columba Anglican School welcomes and highly values the help of parents and others such as retirees, grandparents and friends who give their time and assistance to increase the opportunities our students have access to.
-Our school’s volunteers are involved in a wide range of programs and services including coaching sporting teams, helping children in class activities, assisting in the School Canteen and membership of parent groups such as the Parents and Friends Association.
+Our school’s volunteers are involved in a wide range of programs and services including coaching sporting teams, helping children in class activities, assisting in the School Canteen and membership in parent groups such as the Parents and Friends Association.

 Working With Children Checks

-All parent volunteers assisting students other than their own, or attending overnight excursions/camps, must submit a Working with Children check number and their birthdate to the Front Office for verification before commencing their volunteer work.
+All parent volunteers assisting students other than their own, or attending overnight excursions/camps, must submit a Working with Children check number and their birthdate to the Front Reception for verification before commencing their volunteer work.
 You can apply online via the Children’s Guardian website.
-You will then receive an application number via e-mail.
+You will then receive an application number via email.
 This application number and proof of identity then needs to be taken to a Service NSW Centre.
-There is no fee for volunteers unless they are engaged in other child related employment.
+There is no fee for volunteers unless they are engaged in other child-related employment.